stmar89/IsomClAbVarFqCommEndAlg/README.md

   This version has been tested with Magma 2.29-7.

-  The bug above did not affect the content of the referenced paper below.
+  The bug above did not affect the content of the paper referenced below.

+- <code>v1.1.0-alpha</code>
+  * New functionality: The computation of the isomorphism classes now can be performed in two differnent ways, discussed above.
+We stress that the method `"(0,1)"` is mathematically identical to the one implemented in `v1.0.2` described in the referenced paper together with the [`accompanying appendix`](Computational_Appendix.pdf) , while the method `"all"` is an undocumented but easy generalization.
+Several intrinsics take as input a parameter called `slopes` or `slopesDieudonneModules` determining which of the two methods should be used.
+  * Code refactoring: The large monolitic intrinsics `DieudonneAlgebraCommEndAlg` and `IsomorphismClassesDieudonneModulesCommEndAlg` have been divided intro several intermediate intrinsics.
+Several functions returned as output by `DieudonneAlgebraCommEndAlg` are now their own intrinsics.
+We refer to the documentation for a description of the new intriniscs.

+  This version has been tested with Magma 2.29-7.

 References
 --